The Chart for PDC Energy Inc. (PDCE) Is Flashing Mixed Signals

-PDC Energy Inc. (NASDAQ:PDCE) went up by 5.29% from its latest closing price compared to the recent 1-year high of $25.83.
-The company’s stock price has collected 3.92% of gains in the last five trading sessions.
+PDC Energy Inc. (NASDAQ:PDCE) went down by -5.68% from its latest closing price compared to the recent 1-year high of $25.84.
+The company’s stock price has collected 1.42% of gains in the last five trading sessions.
 Press Release reported on 11/04/20 that PDC Energy Announces 2020 Third Quarter Operating and Financial Results and Recently Approved Colorado Drilling Permit Applications

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.